ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/compute-design.md

 ## Performance
 {: #compute-performance}

-One of the important aspects of OpenShift cluster design is performance.
+One of the important aspects of Red Hat OpenShift cluster design is performance.
 A rightly sized cluster will ensure application reliability, scalability, and a good end-user experience.

 - Ensure the worker and/or storage node profile you select for have sufficient vCPUs and RAM to meet the resource demands of your workloads.